-Hang (Helena) Zheng handles patent litigation and patent prosecution matters involving electronic devices, electro-mechanical technology, material science, and software engineering for US domestic and foreign clients.
-She also assists with other intellectual property matters such as trademark, intellectual property (IP) transaction due diligence, and IP counseling work.
+Hang (Helena) Zheng handles patent litigation and patent prosecution matters involving electronic devices, electro-mechanical technology, LED technology, medical devices, material science, and software engineering for US domestic and foreign clients.
+Helena also represents clients before the International Trade Commission (ITC) and assists with other intellectual property matters such as trademark, IP transaction due diligence, and IP counseling work.
 Helena has working experience and education in electrical engineering, software engineering, and material science.

-Before law school, Helena worked at financial companies in California in the fields of mortgage banking, private wealth management, and investment advisory services, where she contributed to many large projects in software application development, database analysis and architecture, and internet and web technologies.
+Before attending law school at Northwestern University, Helena worked at financial companies in California in the fields of mortgage banking, private wealth management, and investment advisory services, where she contributed to many large projects in software application development, database analysis and architecture, and internet and web technologies.
 While working full-time in the financial industry, she obtained her M.B.A. from UCLA Anderson School of Management.

 Helena previously worked as a research assistant in the electrical engineering department at Princeton University and also conducted scientific research at a national key lab at Fudan University in China.

 Member, Practice Group of the Year, Intellectual Property, Law360 (2019)